jacob-kraniak/Prompt-Engineering/README.md

 # Prompt-Engineering
-A place for me to store and document useful prompts I've developed for AI Agents.
+A place for me to store and document useful instruction prompts I've developed to improve my work efficiency, or to inform dedicated AI agents.